 Visit his stone bench and ponder your place in the world, and its place in you.

 Three season parking is available at the Bousquet ski area parking lot.
 No access is available from here in the winter!!!
-Follow the ski trails up the mountain, sticking to the left-most ski trails as you ascend.
+Follow the ski trails up the mountain, sticking to the left-most ski trail (Drifter) as you ascend.
 Look for the hiking trail on the left side of the ski trail about 4/10 mile from the parking area.

-There are two ways to access Mahanna Cobble.
-Parking at Bousquet’s and walking up the ski trails is the best option when the ski area is not operating.
-You can walk up Drifter and then hook onto the wood road that departs on the left.
-If you want to get your climbing done early in the walk, ascend to the top of the highest chairlift and then follow your nose past the radio tower onto the Yokun Ridge Trail.
+Or if you want to get your climbing done early in the walk, ascend to the top of the highest chairlift and then follow your nose past the radio tower onto the Yokun Ridge Trail.
 Before entering the woods, turn around and take in spectacular views north over the City of Pittsfield to Mount Greylock.

 GPS: 42.4195, -73.2766 (trailhead parking)